ContainerHQ/arkis.io/README.md

 ## Hack

-To hack on this documentation, you can directly use any markdown editor of your choice (including directly editing the file on GitHub).
+To hack on this website, you can directly use any markdown editor of your choice (including directly editing the file on GitHub).

 This website is built using [Middleman](https://middlemanapp.com/).

-If you want to preview a live version of this documentation, all you need is [Docker](http://www.docker.com) and [Make](http://www.gnu.org/software/make/).
+If you want to preview a live version of this website, all you need is [Docker](http://www.docker.com) and [Make](http://www.gnu.org/software/make/).

 ### Run the website server inside a container